adbayb/quickbundle/quickbundle/README.md

 Quickbundle allows you to bundle a library in a **quick**, **fast** and **easy** way:

 - Fast build and watch mode powered by Rollup[^1] and SWC[^2].
+- Compile mode to create standalone binaries for systems that do not have Node.js installed[^3].
 - Zero configuration: define the build artifacts in your `package.json`, and you're all set!
 - Support of `cjs` & `esm` module formats output.
 - Support of several loaders including JavaScript, TypeScript, JSX, JSON, and Images.
 - TypeScript's declaration file (`.d.ts`) bundling.
+- Automatic dependency inclusion:
-- Automatic dependency inclusion (`peerDependencies` and `dependencies` are not bundled in the final output, `devDependencies` are unless they're not imported).
+  - For the build and watch mode, `peerDependencies` and `dependencies` are not bundled in the final output, `devDependencies` are unless they're not imported.
+  - For the compile mode, all dependencies are included to make the code standalone.

 [^1]: A [module bundler](https://rollupjs.org/) optimized for better tree-shaking processing and seamless interoperability of CommonJS and ESM formats with minimal code footprint.

 [^2]: A [TypeScript / JavaScript transpiler](https://swc.rs/) for quicker code processing including TypeScript transpilation, JavaScript transformation, and, minification.

+[^3]: It relies on the [Node.js single executable applications feature](https://nodejs.org/api/single-executable-applications.html).

 <br>

 ## 🚀 Quick Start

-1️⃣ Install by running:
+### 1️⃣ Install

 ```bash
 # Npm